segmentio/sherlock/Readme.md

 using a plugin architecture, this allows developers to publish their own lists of services. (without requiring internal tight-coupling)

-Each plugin/service is a single object with the following available options:
+A plugin simply exports an array of objects.
+Each object configures a single service, and supports the following properties:

 ### name